 Abstract This paper explores four published articles that report on results from research conducted on online (Internet) and offline (non-Internet) relationships and their relationship to computer-mediated communication (CMC).
 The articles, however, vary in their definitions and uses of CMC.
 Butler and Kraut (2002) suggest that face-to-face (FtF) interactions are more effective than CMC, defined and used as "email," in creating feelings of closeness or intimacy.
 Other articles define CMC differently and, therefore, offer different results.
 This paper examines Cummings, Butler, and Kraut's (2002) research in relation to three other research articles to suggest that all forms of CMC should be studied in order to fully understand how CMC influences online and offline relationships.

 Keywords Computer-mediated communication · Face-to-face communication · Digitalization

 1 Introduction

 In this article...

-- 2 Theory
+- 2 Theoretical Foundation

 - 3 Research Method

-- 4 Results and discussion
+- 4 Analysis and Results

+- 5 Discussion and Recommendations

-- 5 Conclusions, limitations and further research
+- 6 Conclusions, Limitations and Further Research